PrestaShop/prestashop.github.io/news/_posts/public-oss-demo/2021-03-16-regular-public-oss-demo-schedule.md

 **If you have suggestions or feedbacks about previous demo sessions or upcoming sessions, feel free to tell us in the comment section**

+_Note: the original article has been edited on Tuesday 13th of July 2021 to update the next session date and time._